HughScott2002/Hunzo-Server/ReadME.md

 Join us on this exciting journey as we redefine the future of digital asset banking!

-bash `cp .env.local .env `
+bash `cp .env.example .env `

+bash `docker compose up --build`

+OR

-bash`docker compose --env-file .env.local up --build -d`
+bash`docker compose --env-file .env.example  up --build -d`